ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/quality_checks.md

 ## regions: verify that files have correct number of regions (passed)

 ## check for zeros, NAs, Infs in all files
-1. Found a few non-concerning NAs (small islands with no population)
+1. Found a few non-concerning NAs (small islands with no population), same missingness with mortality press data
 1. Florida (USA.10) 2020, missing q50 value in the extracted data
 ## action
 Need to investigate why florida 2020 is missing